tabas015/CSCI-1933-Java-/project 1/README.md

 6. public boolean randomBoolean(): Randomly return true or false.
 This should simulate a 50% chance.
 7. public double randomDouble(double lower, double upper): Get a random double in the range lower to upper.
 8. A main method: The main method should demonstrate sufficient testing to prove that each of the methods work.
+## Problem 2 (Quadratic Functions)
+###### **In this part of the problem, a Quadratic class for dealing with quadratic functions has been programmed.
+A quadratic function is a function of the form ax2 +bx+c.
+The methods which have been created in the Quadratic class include:**
+1. public Quadratic(float a, float b, float c) Set up a quadratic function with the given coefficients.
+2. public Quadratic add(Quadratic other): This method should add other to the current quadratic function and return the result as a new Quadratic.
+3. public Quadratic subtract(Quadratic other): This method should subtract other from the current quadratic function and return the result as a new Quadratic.
+4. public Roots findRoots(): This method should use the quadratic formula to find the roots of the current quadratic function, returning an instance of the Roots class containing those roots.
+You must write the Roots class on your own - more details are given below.
+5. public String toString(): This method should return a String representation of the cur- rent quadratic function, e.g. 9x2 − 4x + 1
+6. public boolean equals(Object other): This method should return true if the current quadratic function is equal to other and false otherwise.
+7. A main method: Like the previous class to demonstrate that all the methods work via well- documented, well-formatted tests.
+# How to compile and run the programs
+javac